 2 – I Now Have to Stand in Line at the Kiosk to Avoid Standing in Line at the Attraction!

 It is true that if you do not have access to the My Disney Experience App or website that you need to visit a kiosk to make FastPass reservations.
 However, Disney recently added the ability to make additional FastPass+ selections after your initial three are used by using the App rather than requiring guests to visit an in-park Kiosk.
 So while if you do not have a smartphone, you will still need to visit a kiosk, the vast majority of guests are now able to make their additional FastPass selections using the App.
 If you find yourself using a kiosk, generally wait times at the kiosk are much shorter than attraction lines.
 We are usually able to walk up to a kiosk with a short wait.
-Also, be on the look out for Cast Members standing around with an iPad and the FastPass logo (FP) on their shirt.
+Also, be on the lookout for Cast Members standing around with an iPad and the FastPass logo (FP) on their shirt.
 They are there specifically to help you with FastPasses.

 1 – Disney Resort Guest get the Best FastPass+ Slots

 With the purchase of a ticket or annual pass, you can start making selections as early as 30 days before you arrive.
 Disney resort guests get the added perk of choosing their selections 60 days before check-in!
 (Note that is based on your check-in date!
 You can select FastPass+ for your entire vacation at the 60-day mark).
 This advantage can make a real difference during peak times when demand for FastPasses is very high.
 There is not much we can do about this objection.
 Disney always offers perks and advantages for their resort guests, and we’re glad they do.